Facility Management / Safety

 A. The president, as defined below, shall issue a revocable permit to each non-commercial organization authorized to use campus facilities.

-2. Where the permit is issued to Other Users, the permit will require the prior approval of the vice chancellor for business and industry relations, or his designee.
-In addition, approval by the New York State attorney general and the New York State comptroller is required when the value or reasonably estimated value of the state’s non-monetary consideration exceeds $10,000.
+2. Where the permit is issued to Other Users, the permit will require the prior approval of the Chancellor, or designee.
+In addition, approval by the New York State attorney general and the New York State comptroller is required when the value or reasonably estimated value of the state’s non-monetary consideration exceeds $25,000.
 Assistance in preparing revocable permits for Other Users is available from the office of University counsel.

 Occasional Users – Those non-commercial organizations using facilities for an equivalent of not more than 29 full-time equivalent days during a state fiscal year, and which do not involve any construction upon, or modification of, University facilities.